katrinafyi/aslp-web/README.md

 ```
 This builds the website to `_build/install/default/lib/aslp_web`.
 This directory can be uploaded to a static website hosting service.

+Note: Although a package.json is present, NPM is _not_ required (or able) to build this project.
+This is used only for the Cypress E2E tests.
+It is a design goal to avoid NPM as far as possible.

 ## deploy